MacKentoch/easyFormGenerator/README.md

   easyFromConfigFct.$inject = ['easyFormSteWayConfigProvider'];
   function easyFromConfigFct(easyFormSteWayConfigProvider){

-    //disable basic TextInput :
+    //disable basic TextInput:
     easyFormSteWayConfigProvider.disableControl('TextInput');

-    //enable Date input :
+    //enable Date input:
-    //(NOTE : by default all controls are enabled
+    //(NOTE: by default all controls are enabled
     //-> so this example is no other use than illustration) easyFormSteWayConfigProvider.enableControl('Date');